wtcoin/docs-1/source/includes/_wallet.md

 This endpoint allows you to generate a new address associated with the $NAME wallet, similar to the [Generate Address Endpoint](#generate-address-endpoint).
 If successful, it will returned the newly modified [Wallet](#wallet) or [HDWallet](#hdwallet) composed with an [AddressKeychain](#AddressKeychain).

-For HD Wallets, include **subchain_index** to generate address on a specific subchain.
+For HD Wallets, include a **subchain_index** to generate address on a specific subchain.
 Otherwise the address is generated on the first chain in the wallet.

 ## Delete Wallet Endpoint